Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceParks & Recreational AreasSettlements & SettlersWaterways & Vessels.
 A significant historical year for this entry is 1859.

 Location.
 49° 17.607′ N, 123° 8.072′ W. Marker is in Vancouver, British Columbia, in Metro Vancouver.
 It is in Central Vancouver.
-Marker is on Gilford Street.
+It is on Gilford Street.
 Touch for map.
 Marker is in this post office area: Vancouver BC V6G V6G, Canada.
 Touch for directions.

 From Coal Seams to Park Marker image.
 Click for full size.

-Photographed By Adam Margolis, October 9, 2023
+Photographed by Adam Margolis, October 9, 2023

 2. From Coal Seams to Park Marker